libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/account.md

 <a id="0x1_account_ENO_VALID_FRAMEWORK_RESERVED_ADDRESS"></a>

-Address to create is not a valid reserved address for Aptos framework
+Address to create is not a valid reserved address for Libra2 framework

 <pre><code><b>const</b> <a href="account.md#0x1_account_ENO_VALID_FRAMEWORK_RESERVED_ADDRESS">ENO_VALID_FRAMEWORK_RESERVED_ADDRESS</a>: u64 = 11;